acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_about.md

 computer engineering from Shiraz University has improved my abilities which led me to a versatile and an eager-to-learn researcher.
-As I am greatly interested in interdisciplinary subjects, I am a PhD student in SIB (Swiss Institute of Bioinformatics) and looking forward for extending my sceintific network.
+As I am greatly interested in interdisciplinary subjects, I am a PhD student in SIB (Swiss Institute of Bioinformatics) and looking forward for extending my scientific network.

 # Reach me